-Nhất Hạnh, T. (1987).
+• Nhất Hạnh, T. (1987).
 The miracle of mindfulness: An introduction to the practice of meditation.
 Boston: Beacon Press.

-Note: this book is available at the U of C bookstore, or you can access it in our library at: https://ucalgaryprimo.hosted.exlibrisgroup.com/permalink/f/mtt0p8/01UCALG ALMA51752149360004336
+\Note: several copies of this book are available at the U of C and local bookstores.
+But we will only be reading short sections so rather than purchase you may read at:

+https://ucalgary-primo.hosted.exlibrisgroup.com/permalink/f/mtt0p8/01UCALG\ALMA51752149360004336